-How to Keep Rabbits Out of Your Garden Naturally was created out of a simple question asked in a gardening group I belong to.
-I had no idea there were so many ways to keep those pesky vegetable lovers from eating your hard-earned bounty.
-I knew you would love to know the answers too.
+How to Naturally Repel Rabbits From Your Garden was created out of a simple question asked in a gardening group.
+I had no idea there were so many ways to keep rabbits from eating your hard-earned bounty.

-What I loved about the solutions, was that the gardeners decided to live in harmony with nature.
-They came up with creative solutions that would protect their bounty, yet cause no harm to the rabbits.
+What I loved about the solutions was that the gardeners decided to live in harmony with nature.
+They came up with creative ideas that would protect their produce yet cause no harm to the rabbits.

 Creating a Cozy Life Group:

-Since you found this article, I’m guessing you like all things cozy living.
-I created a Facebook group called Creating a Cozy Life with over 19,000 like-minded souls.
+Since you found this article on how to repel rabbits naturally, I’m guessing you like all things cozy living.
+I created a Facebook group called Creating a Cozy Life with over 50,000 like-minded souls.

 It’s a group where we share recipes, pictures of things that leave you in awe, and ideas on how to make your life just a little bit more snug.
 Join here to be part of the virtual cozy cabin.

-Here’s How to Keep Rabbits Out of Your Garden Naturally:
+Here’s How to Naturally Repel Rabbits From Your Garden:

 What several of the group members found helpful was to plant clover in their yard.
 They found that the rabbits loved the clover and left the garden alone.